Berkeley-CS61B/website-sp24/projects/proj1b/index.md

 - Gain an understanding of the implementation of a backing array in data structures.
-- Have more experience using testing and test-driven developoment to verify the correctness of these data structures.
+- Have more experience using testing and test-driven development to verify the correctness of these data structures.

 {: .info}